Which functional group is present in the molecule CH3-COOH? | Study Prep in Pearson+

 1

-Recall that a functional group containing both a carbonyl and hydroxyl group on the same carbon is characteristic of a carboxylic acid.
+Recall that the presence of the carboxyl group (\(\mathrm{-COOH}\)) defines the molecule as a carboxylic acid.

-Compare this to other functional groups: ketones have a carbonyl group bonded to two carbons, aldehydes have a carbonyl bonded to at least one hydrogen, and alcohols have only a hydroxyl group without the carbonyl.
+Differentiate this from other functional groups: an aldehyde has a \(\mathrm{-CHO}\) group, a ketone has a \(\mathrm{C=O}\) group bonded to two carbons, and an alcohol has a \(\mathrm{-OH}\) group without the carbonyl.

-Conclude that the functional group present in CH\_3-COOH is a carboxylic acid.
+Conclude that the functional group present in \(\mathrm{CH_3-COOH}\) is the carboxylic acid group.

 Watch next